-Upon admission to services, when appropriate, you may be asked by staff if you have an Advance Directive.
-You may also be asked to complete a form called a Personal Safety Plan / Mental Health Advance Directive.
+Upon admission to services, when appropriate, you may be asked by team members if you have an Advance Directive.
+You may also be asked to complete a form called a Mental Health Advance Directive.
 This form lets your treatment team know how you want us to respond if you start feeling badly.
 We want to prevent a crisis before it starts.

-We at Directions strongly encourage you to think about this issue.
+We at Directions for Living strongly encourage you to think about this issue.
 If you would like more information about Mental Health Advance Directives, or how to name a Health Care Surrogate, ask someone on your treatment team.
-If you have an Advance Directive documenting a Living Will and/or the appointment of a Health Care Surrogate, it is your responsibility to present a copy of the forms to Directions' staff.
+If you have an Advance Directive documenting a Living Will and/or the appointment of a Health Care Surrogate, it is your responsibility to present a copy of the forms to Directions for Living team members.
 Client choice and preferences identified via your Advance Directive will be respected and implemented according to applicable laws.